Depression: Depression Glossary

 Hypochondria: Fear of imagined illnesses or disorders.

 Manic depression (bipolar disorder): A mental illness that causes people to have severe high and low moods.
-People with this illness swing from feeling overly happy and joyful to feeling very sad and hopeless.
-In between these mood swings, a person's mood may be normal.
+People with this illness have episodes in which they feel uncharacteristically euphoric or irritable accompanied by high energy and at other times periods of depression in which they feel sad and hopeless.
+In between these episodes, a person's mood may be normal.

-Major depression: A diagnosis of major depression is made when, in addition to a severely depressed mood, the individual suffers from several other typical associated symptoms.
+Major depression: A diagnosis of major depression is made when, in addition to a severely depressed mood, the individual suffers from several other typical associated symptoms involving changes in their sleep, energy, appetite, thinking, and behavior.

 Menopause: Menopause is a stage in life when a woman stops having her monthly period.
 By definition, a woman is menopausal after her periods have stopped for one year.
 Menopause typically occurs in a woman's late forties to early fifties.
 It is a normal part of aging, marking the end of a woman's reproductive years.
 Women who have their ovaries and uterus surgically removed undergo "sudden" menopause.